 Energy-saving help for renters

-You may not own your home, but it's easy to make it more comfortable, save money and use less energy with just a few low-cost and no-cost changes.
-For starters:
+You may not own your home, but it’s easy to make it more comfortable.
+Save money and use less energy with a few easy low-cost and no-cost changes.

 - Install water-saving showerheads and faucet aerators

 - Unplug battery chargers for power tools, mobile phones, laptops and other devices when not in use

 - Ask your property manager to repair leaky toilets and faucets promptly

 - Keep cool in hot weather with these tips for beating the heat (PDF)